 Membership at the time was 200.
 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden.

 During March the Garden office was broken into with damages being the broken window on the north side of the office, the cut wire that protected the window, and the loss of Martha Crone’s rock collection, some of which she found outside the office and in the wetland.
 (1, 3)

-IN the Friends’ Newsletter Vol. 3 No. 2, April 1955 , Editor Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are now gone (in 2016).
+In the Spring Newsletter Vol. 3 No. 2, April 1955, Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are now gone (in 2016).

 On the topic of conservation she wrote: